 The Mad Monkey shines as a great, all-around beginner shoe.
 From the birthday party wall at the gym to a low angle 5.9 at the local crag, this shoe should perform just fine.

-At $40, this shoe was a top candidate for our Best Buy but was slightly "edged" out by the more sensitive and better performing Butora Brava at the great price of $45.
+At $45, this shoe was a top candidate for our Best Buy but was slightly "edged" out by the more sensitive and better performing Butora Brava.
 But don't let that steer you away from the Mad Monkey if the fit and price are right.
 One minor drawback to this shoe is the fact that kids at this level tend to have poor footwork and the rand over the toes can take some real abuse.
 A thicker toe rand could extend the life of these shoes.